micimize/graphql-to-dart/README.md

 Take a look at the example output to see how ti generates code, as well as `src/build-plugin.ts` for the configuration object, which has some docs just aching to be properly generated.

 # NOTES
+* Base types do not currently have json helpers, but it should probably be configurable in case of the configuration `replaceTypes: { "BaseTypeInput": "BaseType" }`
-* I probably won't touch this for a while once again
+* I probably won't touch this for a while once again.
+* Really what we want is for @klavs's `gql_code_gen` to become more mature, but I keep sinking energy into this bad boy
 * This depends on a PR I made to near-operation-files
 * I also use a fork of the ast generator atm that should hopefully be merged soon
+* (possibly outdated): You can have multiple inline fragments on the same document, but they will be named with leading underscores, like `Query_TypeInlineFragment`, which is ugly